2018 APEX MUSIC FESTIVAL

 Proceeds to benefit the Apex Downtown Business Association and Guardian Angel Thrift, supporting Alzheimer’s research

 The Apex Music Festival will be held Saturday, October 27, 2018, in beautiful Downtown Apex, NC.
 Hosted by the Apex Downtown Business Association, the purpose of the festival is to increase awareness, support, and funding for the continued beautification and revitalization of Downtown Apex and to provide support and funding for Guardian Angel Thrift.

 Now in its eighth year, the Apex Music Festival attracts thousands of fans to historic Downtown Apex, NC to enjoy live music, street vendors, food trucks, beer and wine and an eclectic mix of shops and restaurants.

-Three outdoor stages and one indoor theater will host a variety of acts from local, regional and national performers from many musical genres, including Rock, Folk, R&B, Blue Grass, Country, Pop and Americana.
-Local food trucks will feature unique food choices in addition to the several indoor offerings from local restaurants and taverns within the festival grounds.
+Three outdoor stages and one indoor theater will host a variety of acts from local, regional and national performers from many musical genres, including Rock, Folk, R&B, Blue Grass, Country, Pop and Americana and more.
+Local food trucks will feature unique food choices in addition to the several indoor offerings from local restaurants and taverns near the festival grounds.
 There will be a variety of beer stations offering a mix of domestic and craft beers from local breweries.
-Take a break from the music to visit many fine shops and boutiques along historic Salem Street.
+Take a break from the music to visit many fine shops and boutiques along nearby historic Salem Street.

 This year, proceeds from the festival will go to Guardian Angel Thrift to assist them in their mission to support Alzheimer’s research.